 With some of the most stunning terrain in North America, Rocky Mountain National Park offers a lifetime of opportunity to ski and snowboard in one of the most spectacular places on earth.
 Learning to negotiate the backcountry takes years of dedication and practice; Jackson Hole Mountain Guides offers avalanche courses and clinics to help you begin and refine your avalanche safety knowledge and make you a safer, more competent back country adventurer.

 In our Rocky Mountain National Park AIARE courses we’ve taken it to the next level by providing students with an ideal learning environment for avalanche education.
-By including comfortable accommodations and delicious food, we allow participants to focus on the curriculum that will keep them safe in the Backcountry.
+This 3 day AIARE Level 1 Course has a perfect balance of class time, with a focus onfield instruction and practice.

 We highly encourage every backcountry user to take a Level 1 or 2 AIARE Avalanche Education Course and to follow up with yearly practice, so you enjoy a long lifetime of rewarding backcountry experiences.
 Along with our AIARE Courses, we offer a number of clinics and opportunities that get you into the mountains to put your back country skills to work!

 For information on Level 2 AIARE Avalanche Education, click here.